Facts about Norway

 The sun does not set in summer over the Arctic Circle, meaning visitors to Northern Norway enjoy 24 hours of daylight this time of year.
 Read more about the midnight sun.

 The weather in Norway is much milder than one would expect.
-Because of the Gulf Stream, temperatures along the coast of Norway are 41-46°F higher than at comparable latitudes elsewhere.
+Because of the Gulf Stream and warm air currents caused by the coriolis effect, temperatures along the coast of Norway are 41-46°F higher than at comparable latitudes elsewhere.
 Read more about season, weather and climate in Norway or check out the weather for your area.

 The Vikings have a bad reputation as raiders, but they were also traders, explorers and settlers, and the legacy from the Viking Age (AD 800-1050) lives on.
 Read more about the Vikings.